Getting Identification Help

 4. Use other ID Sources

-Our ID Resources page provides links and references to a wide range of internet sites and publications that we think offer useful help with identifying species.
+Click on the Resources menu link (top of your screen) to find links and references to a wide range of internet sites and publications that we think offer useful help with identifying species.
 If you find any other useful sources, please contact us to let us know.

 Can Every Species Be identified?